 When working with chemicals, always wear a suitable lab coat, disposable gloves, and protective goggles.
-For more information, please consult the appropriate safety data sheets (SDSs).
-These are available online in convenient and compact PDF format at www.qiagen.com/safety where you can find, view, and print the SDS for each QIAGEN kit and kit component.
+For more information, please consult the appropriate material safety data sheets (MSDSs).
+These are available online in convenient and compact PDF format at www.qiagen.com/Support/MSDS.aspx where you can find, view, and print the MSDS for each QIAGEN kit and kit component.